conan-io/docs/reference/hooks.rst

 context:

 ..
-  The next code-block is copied from codebase at 'conans/test/functional/hooks/hook_test.py' (minor modifications)
+  The next code-block is copied from codebase at 'conans/test/functional/hooks/hook_test.py' (remove a couple of asserts)

 .. code-block:: python